ksalzke/custom-complete-omnifocus-plugin/README.md

 ## `selectNextNodePref () : Boolean`

 Returns 'true' or 'false' depending on whether the 'select next task' option is checked in the preferences.

+## `openInNewWindowPref () : Boolean`

+Returns 'true' or 'false' depending on whether the 'open in new window' option is checked in the preferences.

 ## `unschedule (task: Task)`